Saturday, December 29, 2007

 Ink: Going Gray, Basic Gray, Stazon Jet Black

-Old Olive, Pumpkin Pie, Barely Banana, Watercolor Paper, Going Gray, Basic Gray
+Paper: Old Olive, Pumpkin Pie, Barely Banana, Watercolor Paper, Going Gray, Basic Gray

 Tools: 1 1/4" Circle punch, Small Tag punch, Key Tag punch, Ticket Corner Punch, Paper Snips, Aquapainter, Watercolor Wonder Crayons, Embossing Stylus